runjtu/awesome-and-novel-works-in-slam/README.md

    Follow [[koide](https://github.com/koide3)] for more information on Life-Long LiDAR Mapping, I will do supplement when I have time.

+   Follow [[Zikang Yuan](https://github.com/ZikangYuan)] for more information on LIO, I will do supplement when I have time.

    Follow [[Xiangcheng Hu](https://github.com/JokerJohn)] for more information on Life-Long LiDAR Mapping, I will do supplement when I have time.

    Follow [[Chengwei Zhao](https://github.com/chengwei0427)] for more information on LiDAR SLAM, I will do supplement when I have time.

    Follow [[Heming Liang](https://github.com/liangheming)] for more information on LiDAR SLAM, I will do supplement when I have time.

 ----